 Lakes Lay Monitoring

-Through this program, UNH scientists, students and over 250 seasonal and year-round volunteers participate in collecting water quality measurements in over 40 lakes all across New Hampshire.
+Through the Lakes Lay Monitoring program, UNH scientists, students and over 250 seasonal and year-round volunteers participate in collecting water quality measurements in over 40 lakes all across New Hampshire.
 This data helps inform the decision-making of towns and lake associations to mitigate problems, improve water quality and protect residents and visitors.
 Volunteers inform their neighbors and local public officials on their lake’s conditions and best stewardship practices, leading to improvements like a reduction in stormwater runoff and fertilizer applications.

 Natural Resources Stewards & NH Big Trees